ABES-CodeChef/CC-Website-5.O/README.md

 # CodeChef ABESEC Website

 The official CodeChef ABESec club website is designed to showcase the events, activities, and achievements of our club.
-It features a clean and responsive design built with HTML, CSS, and JavaScript.
+It features a clean and responsive design built with HTML, CSS, JavaScript and GSAP (GreenSock Animation Platform).

 ## 🚀 Deployed Project
 You can explore the website directly by clicking the link below: